bxlab/metaWRAP/installation/database_installation.md

-## Downloading the KRAKEN standard database:
+## Downloading the KRAKEN1 standard database:
+Note: As of metaWRAP v1.3.2, we recomend you use Kraken2 instead of the original Kraken1 (see below).
 Note: this will download the entire RefSeq database and index it, which takes a lot of computational power, storage space, and RAM.
 During database building, you will need >450GB of space and >250GB of RAM.
 With 24 cores, this will take >5 hours.
 Note that this is only needed if you intend on running the KRAKEN module.
 ``` bash
 kraken-build --standard --threads 24 --db MY_KRAKEN_DATABASE